Business Administrator (Level 3 Apprenticeship)

 - How to behave in a professional way

 - Developing personal qualities and a positive attitude

 - Taking responsibility for team performance and quality of work produced

-You will undertake Level 2 Functional Skills in Maths and English unless exempt.
-These are assessed via online examinations and practical assessments.
+Unless exempt Level 2 Functional Skills in Maths and English are also undertaken which are assessed via online examinations and practical assessments.

-For the City & Guilds NVQ Level 3 Diploma in Business Administration you will be assessed using a variety of methods including online examinations, a portoflio and work-based assessments.
+As this apprenticeship includes the City & Guilds NVQ Level 3 Diploma in Business Administration assessment for this uses a variety of methods including online examinations, a portfolio and work-based assessments.